SFU-CMPT-201/lecture-notes/04-scheduling.md

 * This is a priority-based scheduling algorithm but avoids starvation.
 * We group processes based on categories, e.g., foreground process category, background process category, system (OS) process category.
-* Each category gets a priority value (separate from process priority values).
-E.g., the system processe category can have the highest priority (priority 0), the foreground category next (priority 1), and the background category the lowest (priority 2).
+* Each category gets a priority value.
+E.g., the system process category can have the highest priority (priority 0), the foreground category next (priority 1), and the background category the lowest (priority 2).
 * The ready queue is partitioned into multiple queues, one queue per category.
 E.g., we could have one queue for system processes, another for foreground processes, and the third for background processes.